-Seasoned Federal Civil Litigation Lawyers Serving Clients Throughout the Nation
+Seasoned Federal Civil Litigation Lawyers Serving Corporations & Businesses Throughout the Nation

-At Oberheiden, P.C., our attorneys bring decades of high-level experience to representing business clients in complex federal civil litigation.
+At Oberheiden, P.C., our experienced attorneys bring decades of high-level experience to representing business clients in complex federal civil litigation.
 Our Litigation Practice Group has substantial experience in high-stakes business litigation in state and federal courts across the country.
 For us, complicated business disputes are ordinary, cases involving complex issues of federal law are routine.
 Though our experience, our goal is to protect our clients’ interests comprehensively and effectively, and we rely on our extensive courtroom experience to do so as quickly as possible.

 While cases involving high-value disputes and novel legal issues are more likely to go to trial, the vast majority of cases settle out of court.
 When representing clients in federal civil litigation, we explore all opportunities to gain leverage with the goal of securing a N-Lone D100 Maxtreme for sale online favorable pre-trial resolution with minimal financial burden for our client.
 We understand that litigation is our way of life, not yours.
 Our interests are fully-aligned, and we are fully-committed to achieving an efficient result that positions your company for long-term success.